 If you repeat this process with your key functional stakeholders then you will have a benefit related training needs analysis.
 Where you can prove that gaps exists then you know that filling these gaps with appropriate training that becomes learned, will improve the employee’s performance relative to those pre-identified critical KPI’s.

 In our paper we look at the use of Clever Nelly to help with highly accurate, employee specific diagnostics for use in the benefit related training needs analysis process.
 If you really want to make a difference you can use Clever Nelly’s in-built Business benefit Tracking (BBT) software to ensure that the TNA you deliver to your operational sponsors and stakeholders is aligned to those areas of their business that will deliver the greatest financial benefit.

-Be a benefit related training needs analysis hero and make sure you are using Business benefit related training needs analysis.
+Be a benefit related training needs analysis hero and make sure you are using Business benefit related training needs analysis to guarantee knowledge retention.